tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 # Summary

-Streaming libraries allow writing composable streaming programs without relying on lazy IO.
-This simplifies reasoning on the order in which resources are acquired, used and released.
+Streaming libraries allow writing composable streaming programs without relying on lazy I/O. This simplifies reasoning about the order in which resources are acquired, used, and released.
 However, no streaming library ensures that well-typed programs are always streaming.
 The programmer is still responsible for getting resource management right.

-In the next post, we'll delve in more detail on the features that streaming libraries provide and how they allow writing composable programs while keeping lazy IO out of the equation.
+In another blogpost, we'll delve in more detail on the features that streaming libraries provide and how they allow writing composable programs while keeping lazy I/O out of the equation.